ahrefs/atd/README.md

 <!-- The list of contributors was obtained with:
        git shortlog -s -n | cut -f2 | sed -e 's/^/* /'

-     Let's try to update it once in a while :-)
+     Let's try to refresh it once in a while.
 -->
 The ATD project started in 2010.
 Contributors include: